unit73e/haskell_exercises/ch1_answers.md

 "abc" :: [Char]
 ```

-## 21
+## 22

-The program can be implemented as follows:
+The following program should print the number of lines of a file:

 ```haskell
 -- file: lc.hs